 What are the essential parts of a campaign plan template?

-As outlined in our Quick Win – Create a Multi-Channel Marketing Plan, a marketing campaign plan is a shorter-term integrated communications plan for using different digital media to hit lead or sales targets.
+A campaign plan is a short-term integrated communications plan to generate lead or sales.
 Its purpose is to engage audiences, it typically has a content marketing focus and an integrated media schedule.